drghirlanda/alex/README.md

 data.
 A Manual.md file is provided with the distribution.

 Alex is written using PEBL (Psychology Experiment Building Language), which you can find at http://pebl.sourceforge.net.
-We are indepted to Shane Muller, PEBL's creator and maintainer, for making alex possible.
+We are indebted to Shane Muller, PEBL's creator and maintainer, for making alex possible.

-Alex is tested only on Linux.
+So far, alex is tested only on Linux.
 While PEBL works on Windows an OS X, we have not tested alex on these systems.

 Scope
 -----